 Older adults tend to seek an ADHD evaluation because of how ADHD symptoms affect their career or home life.
 The doctor may also focus more on relationship and work history, rather than school history.

 Clinicians don’t always use the “normed ADHD rating scales” when evaluating older adults.
 Instead, older adults may complete a structured questionnaire to figure out how many symptoms are present.

-Treating Adults With ADHD
+Treating adults with ADHD

 If the doctor or specialist diagnoses you or your young adult child with ADHD, the next step is to come up with a treatment plan.

-ADHD medication is often helpful for both young and older adults.
+is often helpful for both young and older adults.
 Young adults with ADHD need to learn the skills that will allow them to live and work independently.
 The clinician may recommend coaching or therapy to help them develop success strategies.

 For older adults, medication is often enough.
 It can help them follow through on strategies they’ve known about but have been unable to execute.
 Many older adults benefit from counseling or coaching in addition to or instead of medication.
 This can be especially helpful for coping with anxiety, depression, substance abuse problems, and other issues that may be complicating the ADHD.

 At this meeting, the clinician should address the plan to monitor progress.
 If you or your young adult is on medication, you should be seen regularly and